WillWagnerIV/The-Coconuts/UPTS/README.md

 ```
 3.)
 Install with the following command:
 ```
-pip install --index-url https://test.pypi.org/ upts_poc
+pip install --index-url https://test.pypi.org/ upts_pypoc
 ```

 ### Alternate Installation

 1.)
-You can download the tar or the wheel here:
+You can download the tar and the wheel here:

 <https://github.com/WillWagnerIV/The-Coconuts/tree/master/UPTS/dist>

-2.) copy the downloaded tar to your working directory
+2.) copy the downloaded files to your working directory

 3.) cd to your working directory.
 ```